 - Sit in a firm chair with a straight back and armrests.
 Avoid soft chairs, rocking chairs, stools, or sofas.

 - Avoid chairs that are too low.
 Your hips should be higher than your knees when you are sitting.
-Sit on a pillow if you have to.
+Sit on a pillow or cushion if you have to.

 When you are bathing or showering:

 - You may stand in the shower if you like.
 You can also use a special tub seat or a stable plastic chair for sitting in the shower.

 - Use a rubber mat on the tub or shower floor.
 Be sure to keep the bathroom floor dry and clean.

 - Do not bend, squat, or reach for anything while you are showering.
 Use a shower sponge with a long handle for washing.
 Have someone change the shower controls for you if they are hard to reach.
 Have someone wash the parts of your body that are hard for you to reach.

 - Do not sit down in the bottom of a regular bathtub.
 It will be too hard to get up safely.